gpdm/tinycore-targetdisplaymode/README.md

 not only building a package file for Tiny Core Linux, but to also assemble everything together for a bootable USB thumb drive, that you can boot off your vintage Mac.

+The bootable image is extended in the following ways:

+ * a new package called `tdm` ("target display mode"), containg a custom compiled version of `smc_util`, is included
+ * helper scripts are included in this package:
+  * `/etc/init.d/services/tdm` as an init-style script, which accepts `start|stop|restart` keywords
+  * `/usr/bin/tdm_on`, `/usr/bin/tdm_off` and `/usr/bin/tdm_toggle`, which can be used for turning Target Display Mode on/off or toggling it between states.
+ * an automated startup trigger is installed at `/usr/local/tce.installed/tdm`, to switch Target Display Mode automatically on
+ * `/etc/inittab` is modified to run `tdm_toggle`, `tdm_on` and `tdm_off` scripts via the virtual terminalcs 2-4 (see also hot keys, further below)

 ## Staging a Docker container as a Build Environment